Bill Apter: Personal life and outside interests

 Apter was raised in Queens, New York.
 He resides in a suburb of Philadelphia with his wife, Andrea.
 They have been married since 1982 and have two children.
 Alongside former wrestler "Concrete Cowboy" Paul Swanger (aka "Paul Big Bear"), Apter sings and does comedic work in an "old school" nightclub act.
-As of February 2022, Apter was working as an Employment Specialist for Access Services/Altec where he assists persons with disabilities to find successful community integrated employment.
+Since February 2022, Apter has been working as an Employment Specialist for Access Services/Altec where he assists persons with disabilities to find successful community integrated employment.
 Apter is a regular face as a host of international pro wrestling fan conventions in the United States of America, the United Kingdom, and Germany including WrestleReunion.